lyutyuh/genbmm/README.md

 ## genbmm
 # - Extension for Efficient Inside Algorithm

-An extension for efficient Inside Algorithm based on the [genbmm](https://github.com/harvardnlp/genbmm) library.
-Computes the inside score on the diagonals iteratively.
+An CUDA kernel extension for *efficient Inside Algorithm* built on the [genbmm](https://github.com/harvardnlp/genbmm) library.
+It computes the inside score on the diagonals iteratively.

 ## Quickstart